 If your accident was moderate or severe, you likely suffered major injuries and owe medical bills above and beyond what your PIP policy will cover.
 We can analyze the factors of your case and examine your medical records to see if you meet the criteria for us to file a third-party liability claim against the negligent driver who caused your crash.

-- Injuries leading to death, now or in the future;
+- Injuries leading to death, now or in the future

-- A significant impairment that affects the function of an important part of the body;
+- A significant impairment that affects the function of an important part of the body

-- Permanent injuries that cause impairments; and
+- Permanent injury that cause impairments

-- Scarring or disfigurement on the face, hands, or other significant areas.
+- Scarring or disfigurement on the face, hands, or other significant areas

 When we review your case, we can quickly determine if we need to investigate further to see if your medical records confirm you meet the serious injury threshold.
 If you do, we can collect evidence to prove the other driver caused your crash and file an insurance claim based on that driver’s auto liability policy.

-We will then present your claim to their insurance company, outlining your accident-related losses, the severity of your injuries, and how your injuries affect your life.
+We will then present your claim to their insurance, outlining your accident-related losses, the severity of your injuries, and how your injuries affect your life.
 From there, we will request just compensation and negotiate a settlement to cover your damages.
 Occasionally, the insurance company may refuse to negotiate or offer a fair settlement, and we need to file a personal injury lawsuit against the at-fault driver.
 However, this is rare, and we can typically settle these cases out of court.

-Once we submit all of the evidence regarding your personal injuries to the insurance company, it will have a limited time to respond.
+Once we submit all of the evidence regarding your personal injury to the insurance company, it will have a limited time to respond.
 Once it launches an investigation, it has three months (90 days) to either pay or deny your claim.
 If it denies your claim, it must provide evidence as to why it was denied.
-However, if a settlement is agreed upon, then the car insurance company will have 20 days to provide the compensation agreed upon by both parties.
+However, if a settlement is agreed upon, then the car insurance attorneys will have 20 days to provide the compensation agreed upon by both parties.

 - Calculate the full value of your losses due to the car accident